All Bar Conference Issues 1990-1996

 b.
 No consensus was reached.

 c.
-The delegates wanted to see LOMAS provide more on-site consultations and support to local bar associations setting up their own law firm management committees.
+The delegates wanted to see PRI provide more on-site consultations and support to local bar associations setting up their own law firm management committees.
 Other recommendations included setting up computer bulletin boards or a law network for attorneys to share information on practice management, asking law schools to have a course on practice management in their curriculum and establishing a Bridge-The-Gap section on management.

 d.
 Money for such endeavors could come from vendor and malpractice carrier sponsorship to fund videos, and sections selling advertising in specialized publications.